Effective immediately, at least one marriage license applicant must be a Roanoke County resident.

-Due to COVID-19, changes to the in-person application process has changed.
-Both parties will need to complete the below Marriage License Affidavit and mail it along with a check for $30.
+If you are unable to come into the office, complete a Marriage License Affidavit and mail it along with a check for $30.
+Please note both signatures must be notarized.
 The license will be mailed to you after we process the application.

 Every marriage in Virginia must be licensed and solemnized according to state law.
 The following information is intended to summarize these laws but should not be construed as legal advice:

 Age Requirements & Consent

 The minimum age for marriage in the Commonwealth of Virginia is 18 years for both parties, unless a minor has been emancipated by court order.
 Upon application for a marriage license, an emancipated minor shall provide a certified copy of the order of emancipation.

 The following categories of marriages are illegal in Virginia:

 - A marriage entered into prior to the dissolution of an earlier marriage of one of the parties

 - Between an aunt and a nephew whether the relationship is by the half or whole blood